Tottori Sand Dunes 鳥取砂丘

 Explore Japan's largest sand dunes

-Located a short distance from the center of Tottori City on the Sea of Japan coast, the massive Tottori Sand Dunes attract more than two million visitors every year.
+Located a short distance from the center of Tottori City on the Sea of Japan coast, the massive Tottori Sand Dunes attract more than 1.3 million visitors every year.
 The dunes are an impressive site, and a good starting point for exploring this relatively undiscovered prefecture.

 - Spectacular views of the Sea of Japan from atop the dunes